Construction Science - BS

 The undergraduate program integrates the principles of architecture, technology, engineering, business and project management, which prepares students to effectively manage the total construction process.
 Specialized course work in building systems, materials and methods of construction, scheduling, cost estimating, structures, construction management, law, and business/labor relations are taught.
 This interdisciplinary approach provides the student with the best possible exposure to the various tools needed to become a construction industry leader.

-Construction management graduates quickly become valued members of a construction team and participate in planning, cost estimating, scheduling, supervision, and commissioning of complete facilities in a timely, safe and quality manner.
+Construction Science graduates quickly become valued members of a construction team and participate in planning, cost estimating, scheduling, supervision, and commissioning of complete facilities in a timely, safe and quality manner.
 They also possess the professional knowledge to confidently interact with professional engineers, registered architects, and owners to solve problems that may arise.

 Because of the important role of computing in the disciplines housed within the School of Architecture, all entering students are required to possess a portable, network-ready personal computer capable of running software appropriate to their academic program.
 Financial aid is available to assist students in their computer purchases.
 No student will be denied admission to Texas A&M University based on an inability to purchase a computer.
 Additional information is available on the School of Architecture website.
+In addition to the requirements for all School of Architecture students, Construction Science majors also have additional requirements of:

 This program is also offered at the Texas A&M Higher Education Center in McAllen, Texas.